Hastings against War

 In 1992 Belarus, Kazakhstan and Ukraine joined as NNWS nations.
 All had had nuclear weapons while they were Soviet Republics.

-The next NPT Review conference, due to take place in August 2021, has been postponed for 12 months.
 The widespread adoption of the Treaty for the Prohibition of Nuclear Weapons should provide an opportunity for reinforcing the NPT.

 The INF Treaty